learn-co-curriculum/python-p3-loops/README.md

 can look at (but if you want an extra challenge, try solving them in Python without looking at the JavaScript solution).

-Write a method `#happy_new_year` using a `while` or `until` loop that outputs numbers starting at 10 and counting down to 1.
+Write a function `happy_new_year()` using a `while` loop that outputs numbers starting at 10 and counting down to 1.
 After reaching 1, print out "Happy New Year!"

 ```py
 happy_new_year